 Dr. Jacoub agreed that the outlook is changing with newer treatments.
 He also noted that although some people have a reduced quality of life while undergoing treatment, others can maintain a good quality of life.

-Triple-negative breast cancer is an aggressive form of breast cancer that may not respond to treatments that are effective against other forms of breast cancer.
+TNBC is an aggressive form of breast cancer that may not respond to treatments that are effective against other forms of breast cancer.

 With early detection and aggressive treatment, doctors may be able to cure TNBC.
 When a doctor diagnoses TNBC after it has spread, there is no current cure, but some treatments can help a person live longer with a better quality of life.